University of Leeds: Parkinson Building

 The Parkinson Building is a grade II listed art deco building and campanile named after the late Frank Parkinson, a major benefactor of the university who oversaw many new build projects from 1936 onwards.
 These commitments culminating in the official opening of The Parkinson Building (to which Parkinson donated £200,000) on 9 November 1951.
 The tower of the building is a well-known landmark in the city of Leeds and is used in the university logo and as a university symbol.
 The campanile is the highest point of the building and stands at 57 metres (187 ft) tall, making it the 17th tallest building in the city of Leeds.

 Maurice Keyworth Building

 The Leeds University Business School is housed in the renovated 19th-century buildings (known as the Maurice Keyworth Building), which used to belong to Leeds Grammar School on the Western side of the University of Leeds campus.
 The university have also constructed further modern buildings on the business school area of campus known as the Innovation Hub; costing £9.3 million.
 The building is a three-storey building of 4350 m2 (gross capacity), with the third floor accommodating the Innovation Hub.

 Roger Stevens Building

-The Roger Stevens building, built in 1970, is one of the most iconic structures on campus, and is primarily utilised for lectures.
+Built in 1970, the Roger Stevens building houses 25 lecture theatres and is considered one of the most iconic structures on campus.
+It is named after diplomat, civil servant and former vice-chancellor Roger Stevens.
+In the Leeds Architecture Awards 2025 it received The People's Choice Award from a shortlist of 10 put to a public vote.
+Other nominated buildings on the shortlist were Bridgewater Place and Victoria Gate.